metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 This project has a good few dozens of sections like this _Latest posts_ depicted above.
 More than half of them is designed in the same _unimplementable_ way.
 Or, in the same _costly implementable_ way.

-Remember: on this component alone we've spent at least 3 hours instead of half an hour.
+Remember: on this component alone we've spent at least 2.5-3 hours instead of half an hour.
 Yes,

-> 6 times or 600% more than usual.
+> 5 times or 500% more than usual.

 That's immense.
-And if you add them up, and consider the long term technical debt you would immediately know the answer for _"Should designers code?"_.
+It all adds up during development time, and, rolls out as a technical debt for the future.

+## Cure

+Big teams / well organized / informed teams might be lucky.
+They've probably enrolled a perfect designer &larr;&rarr; developer communication strategy to avoid this kind of extra cost and technical debt.

+Small teams can do two things: 1.)
+Find a designer who code &mdash; there are plenty out there.
+Or 2.) involve the developer as early as possible in the design process to help the designer with feasibility tips.

 {% endmarkdown %}